simeononsecurity/simeononsecurity.ch/content/articles/safeguarding-controlled-unclassified-information/index.en.md

 Similarly, intelligence agencies gather classified information to protect national security interests.
 This may involve collecting and analyzing data on potential threats, both domestic and international, to provide crucial insights to decision-makers.
 The sensitive nature of this information necessitates strict access controls and safeguards to prevent unauthorized disclosure.

-Moreover, classified information is also present in diplomatic communications.
+On top of that, classified information is also present in diplomatic communications.
 Sensitive negotiations between countries, discussions on international agreements, and diplomatic strategies are all examples of information that would be classified to protect the interests and security of the involved nations.

 Lastly, classified information can pertain to technological advancements that have potential military applications.
 Research and development projects related to advanced weaponry, encryption methods, or surveillance technologies fall under this category.
 Safeguarding such information ensures that adversaries do not gain access to critical knowledge that could undermine national security.